Urban Alert

 High Fidelity Protoype

-Building on insights from expert and user testing, we refined the prototype to improve clarity, usability, and overall interaction flow.
-I led improvements to key features such as navigation and report interactions, while the team focused on refining animations and visual consistency across the interface.
+Building on insights from expert and user testing, we refined the prototype to address the remaining issues around navigation clarity, system feedback, and interaction consistency.
+I led improvements to key features such as navigation and report interactions, while the team focused on refining animations and visual hierarchy across the interface.

-Building on insights from expert and user testing, we refined the prototype to improve clarity, usability, and overall interaction flow.
-I led improvements to key features such as navigation and report interactions, while the team focused on refining animations and visual consistency across the interface.
+Building on insights from expert and user testing, we refined the prototype to address the remaining issues around navigation clarity, system feedback, and interaction consistency.
+I led improvements to key features such as navigation and report interactions, while the team focused on refining animations and visual hierarchy across the interface.

 Promotional Video